-Strongly, yet confusedly, impressed with the singularity of the scene altogether, and more particularly with his father's strange admonition, the young officer quitted the room, and hastened te rejoin his companions.
-On reaching the rampart he found that the Indian, during his long absence, had departed; yet not without depositing, on the outer edge of the ditch, the substance to which he had previously directed their attention.
-At the moment of De Haldimar's approach, the officers were bounding over the rampart, and, with straining eyes, endeavoring to make out what it was, but in vain; something was just perceptible in the withered turf, but what that something was no one could succeed in discovering.
+Strongly, yet confusedly, impressed with the singula of the scene altogether, and more particularly with father's strange admonition, the young officer quitted room and hastened to rejoin his companions.
+On resing the rampart he found that the Indian, during his labsence, had departed; yet not without depositing, on outer edge of the ditch, the substance to which he previously directed their attention.
+At the moment of Haldimar's approach, the officers were bounding over rampart, and, with straining eyes, endeavoring to mout what it was, but in vain; something was just percentage.

+no one could succeed in discovering.

-"Whatever this be, we must possess ourselves of it," said Captain Blessington; "it is evident, from the energetic manner of him who left it, it is of importance.
-I think I know who is the best swimmer and climber of our party."
+"Whatever this be, we must possess ourselves of is said Captain Blessington; "it is evident, from the engetic manner of him who left it, it is of importance, think I know who is the best swimmer and climber of oparty."